The baby name Lainey is a fast-rising favorite, a mix of traditional nickname and fresh possibility.

 A Top 100 pick from the 1920s through the 1950s, Elaine stepped right out of Camelot.
 This Old French form of Helen belonged to the mother of Sir Galahad, and a sometimes love interest for Lancelot, depending on the tale.

-But in English, the first widespread use of the name came after Alfred, Lord Tennyson’s take on the Arthurian legends, Idylls of the King, was published in 1859.
+In English, the first widespread use of the name came after Alfred, Lord Tennyson’s take on the Arthurian legends, Idylls of the King, was published in 1859.

 To find the meaning of the name Lainey, then, we have to go all the way back to Helen.

-Helen in Greek is more like Helene; it probably came from a word meaning torch.
+Helen in Greek is more like Helene; it probably came from a Greek word meaning torch.
 But it might be related to the word for moon.

-In Greek mythology, it was the impossibly beautiful Helen whose kidnapping started the Trojan War.
-In early Christianity, Helena was the mother of Roman emperor Constantine.
+Early Christianity’s widespread adoption hinges on Helena, the mother of Roman emperor Constantine.
 She converted to Christianity and brought her son along with her, changing the course of history.

 No surprise that the name Helen – in various forms – has been given to baby girls across the millennia.